zohaibjawed940/shopify-ai-assistant/README.md

 - `can you tell me what is in my cart` > will use the `get_cart_contents` MCP tool.
 - `what languages is your store available in?` > will use the `search_shop_policies_and_faqs` MCP tool.
 - `I'd like to checkout` > will call checkout from one of the above MCP cart tools.

-- <Sid will come up with ways to test CA tools>
-Try these examples once customer account authentication is setup;:
+Try these examples once customer account authentication is setup:
 - `Show me my recent orders` > will use the `get_most_recent_order_status` MCP tool
 - `Can you give me more details about order Id 1` > will use the `get_order_status` MCP tool